uhbambi/keketest/doc/DEPLOYMENT.md

 If you use a CDN like cloudflare, you also need to setup the real-ip module to trust theirs IPs.
 How to do this, will not be documented here.

+# Cloudflare

+When using Cloudflare (you souldn't), its Caching Setting `Broser Cache Expiration` should be set to `Respect Existing Headers` or it would default to 4h, which is unreasonable for chunks.

 # Cluster

 Pixelplanet can run in multiple processes ("shards") to distribute load.
 This